popey/popey.com-blog/content/about.md

 Things I plan to do something with, but haven't quite got to yet.

-  * https://tipcast.org/ - a podcast project that never happened, but might, who knows!?
-  * https://ubuntuupdate.com/ - was used for a podcast, but will "soon" be news

 ### Retiring ###

 Projects I probably should retire.